Attention all lighting educators, do you…

 The purpose of the workshop is to provide concentrated instruction in design, science and technology of lighting to full time and part time academic faculty who currently teach and have responsibility for lighting education.
 The workshop curricula assumes some basic lighting knowledge (i.e. participation in lighting workshops, university course work).

-The program combines classroom and studio instruction, and participants work both individually and in teams.
 Instruction is provided by senior lighting faculty representing academia, design, and industry.
-Participants will be involved each day from 8:00 a.m. at the Hubbell Lighting Solutions Center and at the hotel for evening sessions.
-Private room lodging will be in a hotel where the evening sessions will be held.
+Participants will be involved each day from 8:00 a.m. at the Hubbell Lighting Solutions Center, 701 Millennium Blvd., Greenville, SC 29607, as well as at the hotel for evening sessions.
+Private room lodging will be in a hotel where the evening educational sessions will be held.

 Note: While teaching methodology is not the main thrust, there will be a time set aside for sharing successful learning strategies and teaching approaches.
 Past workshop attendees have expressed that a wealth of pedagogical knowledge was gained through observation during the workshop.